doodlebunnyhops/NookLook/GOOGLE_SHEETS_API.md

 1. **Go to Google Cloud Console**: Visit [console.cloud.google.com](https://console.cloud.google.com)
 2. **Create or Select Project**: Create a new project or select an existing one
-3. **Enable Google Sheets API**:
+3. **Enable Required APIs**:
    - Go to "APIs & Services" > "Library"
-   - Search for "Google Sheets API"
+   - Search for "Google Sheets API" and click "Enable"
-   - Click on it and press "Enable"
+   - Search for "Google Drive API" and click "Enable" (needed for sheet modification timestamps)
 4. **Create API Key**:
    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "API Key"